 What is an equinox?

-The equinox occurs twice a year.
-The vernal equinox happens around March 21, when the sun moves north across the celestial equator.
-The autumnal equinox occurs around September 22 or 23, when the sun crosses the celestial equator going south.
+The spring equinox, or vernal equinox or March equinox, occurs around March 21st, when the sun moves northward across the celestial equator.
+The autumnal equinox, or September equinox, occurs around September 22nd or 23rd, when the sun crosses the celestial equator going south.